Skip Navigation

 Ebony-Joy started to feel ill at a church concert in spring 2019.
 She checked in with her primary care provider Dr. Nandini Sunkireddy, who told her that due to the anatomy of her breasts, a mammogram would give a more accurate picture of her health than a traditional exam.

 Once Ebony-Joy had gotten her mammogram, Wellstar acted quickly, calling her the same day to get additional images and then a biopsy.
-Ebony-Joy was diagnosed with bilateral breast cancer — cancer in both breasts, which is rare, especially at her younger age.
+Ebony-Joy was diagnosed with bilateral breast cancer—cancer in both breasts, which is rare, especially at her younger age.

 Ebony-Joy decided to get a double mastectomy with Wellstar Breast Surgeon Dr. Laura Pearson.
-Then, she got chemotherapy at Wellstar North Fulton Hospital.
+Then, she got chemotherapy at Wellstar North Fulton Medical Center.
 At every step, she found a support system, including oncologists Dr. Carlos Osmon and Dr. Nagender Mankan, as well as Physician Assistant Kristen Gue.
 Dr. Pearson and Dr. Asaf Yalif completed her reconstruction.

 Ebony-Joy said her providers are proactive, friendly and approachable.